QuentinAndre/Website/content/post/circling-pvalues-is-fine/index.md

 ### It Contains Valuable Information

 As I've repeatedly discussed on this blog, [the p-values presented in a paper contain information about the statistical power the researcher had to study their phenomenon]({{< ref "/post/evaluating-statistical-value" >}}).
-Large p-values (p > .01) are, under a sufficient amount of statistical power, rare]({{< ref "/post/large-pvalues-and-power-analysis" >}}).
+Large p-values (p > .01) [[are, under a sufficient amount of statistical power, rare]({{< ref "/post/large-pvalues-and-power-analysis" >}}).
 So when you see p-values in a paper that are all close to the significance threshold, I think it is fine to update in the direction of "the researchers probably didn't have the statistical power to distinguish small effects from null effects".

 ### It Is Less Biased than Other Heuristics